atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 Here is some telemetry information regarding these tests:
 * We had 25 tested classes with PHPUnit, and (of course!) still 25 with atoum,
 * There were about 2600 assertions with PHPUnit, but more than 5000 with atoum.
-This came for various reasons, one was that many returns were not tested and lend to un-understandable situations,
+This came for various reasons, one was that many returns were not tested and led to un-understandable situations,
 * I’ve spent about *2 or 3 work days* to achieve the *complete migration*.
-I’ve also taken a few hours to migrate already opened pull requests that provided unit tests.
+I’ve also taken a few hours to migrate already opened pull requests that provided unit tests,
 * Since atoum migration, some tests have been added.
-We now test 66 classes with 9000 assertions.[^3] :)
+We now test 66 classes with 9000 assertions[^3] :),
 * Running tests on Travis took 2-3 minutes with PHPunit and 3-4 with atoum.
 But since we’ve added many new assertions, and we do not use atoum multi-threading capabilities, this is not really relevant for us. ;)

 ## 6. Did you see a difference in the way you maintain or develop the project since you have added unit test?